-Ukraine can defeat Russia, if EU and US speed up arms supplies
+[Analysis] Ukraine can defeat Russia, if EU and US speed up arms supplies

 The EU has struggled to increase its production capacity amid squabbles between EU officials, the defence industry, and member states over exports to third countries and pre-existing contracts.

-But simply blaming the industry for delays was too easy, said Dick Zandee, from the Clingendael Institute, a Dutch think tank.
+But simply blaming industry for the delays was too easy, said Dick Zandee, from the Clingendael Institute, a Dutch think tank.

 "The industry has contractual obligations, and if they breach those contracts they have to pay the cost," he said.